ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

     - I2C Timestamp FIFO - There is one of these FPGA to Host FIFOs by default in each GSE.
     - GPIO Timestamp FIFO - There is one of these FPGA to Host FIFOs by default in each GSE.

 - Generation FIFOs - It should not be possible to see a FIFO overflow on the Host to FPGA LLP Packets FIFOs.
 The generation GSE holds off on writing data to the FIFO until the FIFO has space available.
-TODO link - How to debug Generation GSE packet timing errors.
+Refer to [How to debug Generation GSE packet timing errors](#how-to-debug-generation-gse-packet-timing-errors) for more Generation GSE specific debugging.

 ### How to debug Generation GSE packet timing errors
 The first thing to check is the Serial Output Channel Status indicator.
 You should verify that the bytes going in and coming out of the DRAM match.
 If the DRAM manager is overflowing, it means the number of packets being sent out the serial output channel is less than then packets being sent from the host.
 Verify the TDMS data set has timestamps running at the correct rate.